DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* User presses confim button and comment deleted - pass
-* A message is asked when delete button is pressed and confirm modal is opened - pass
+All acceptance criteria is met.
+Once the delete button is pressed all instructions are clear and functionality works well.
-* A message is given when delete is confirmed - pass
-* The comment cant be seen in the member area, film area or admin and database - pass

 ### 29 Member Can Rate File By Category

+As a Logged in Member I would like to rate each film by category to contribute to the sites content and share opinion.

 #### Acceptance Criteria